smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/readme.md

 This directory contains my collection of SQL puzzles.
 I hope you enjoy these puzzles as much as I have enjoyed creating them!

+To get started, download the `Advanced SQL Puzzles.pdf`.

 :keyboard:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The solutions provided are written in Microsoft SQL Server T-SQL, but you can easily modify them to fit your flavor of SQL.

 :question:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you have any questions, please feel free to create a GitHub discussion.
 I am always happy to help out and explain different solutions.